 Stine Marie Jacobsen

-For her performance “The Entity” Samtalekøkken in April 2011, Stine Marie hid in the attic of our venue Warehouse 9.
-The designer Ib Kjeldsmark was the only one able to see her.
-He created live drawings from his experience that were shown to the audience.
-The only other signs of Stine Marie’s presence were the awfully disharmonic sounds she created with a keyboard.
+For her performance “The Entity” at Samtalekøkken in April 2011, Stine Marie hid in the attic of our venue Warehouse 9, out of sight for the audience.
+The only one allowed to see her performance was the designer Ib Kjeldsmark.
+He created live drawings of his experience which were shown to the audience.
+The only other signs of Stine Marie’s presence were the rather disharmonic sounds she created with a keyboard.

 Idle No More

 For our program at the Turku Biennial 2013 she created the video “Idle No More“.
 For the video, Stine interviewed random passers-by about their personal idyll.
 The result was a number of polarized, political visions.
 But as “no man is an island”, the ideal society can only be a compromise that has to be carefully negotiated.
 In her video work for the bienniale, she asked a small group of strangers to collaborate to weave an idyllic tale, inspired by prehistoric, oral traditions.

 der den die die

 For our series of performances for video, “Now and Again”, Stine created the video peformance “der den die die”.
 In her humorous and gender-exploratory way, Stine based her video on some grammatical rules of German, of all things.
 In German, the specific article changes when a particular person of a certain gender goes through a particular space.
 With such a simple maneuver, the subject performs an action in relation to the object – someone or something is dominated!